DESIGN FOR PODGY DIGITS

 Yeah folks, it’s that bad.

 Marcus is a Creative Director with over 15 years London experience.
-His client experiences includes BBC, Timberland and Coca Cola.
-When not in the office, you can find him playing cricket, exploring the Devon coastline and collecting 1950s cigarette adverts.
+Client experiences includes BBC, Timberland and Coca Cola.
+Marcus is a member of the Typographic Circle and D&Ad.
+A passion for playing cricket, exploring the Devon coastline and collecting 1950s cigarette adverts.